djk2120/tether/README.md

    - update the statuses in joblist.txt

 ## directory structure
- - put your joblist and shell scripts together in any directory, need not be in this directory
+ - put your joblist and shell scripts together in one directory, need not be in this directory
  - call tether.sh from within THAT directory
- - e.g. for my example here
+ - e.g. for my example here, cd example, and then:
    - ../tether.sh joblist.txt ../cheyenne.template

 ## logs